 So far, 3,106 species of termites have been discovered.
 They’re found nearly everywhere, except Antarctica, with most living in tropical and subtropical regions.
 In the U.S., termites are concentrated more in warm areas of the country but are represented in all states but Alaska.
 Forty-four species of termites inhabit the U.S.

 Why we need termites

-Termites live to chow down on wood, or rather cellulose, the main constituent of plants.
+Termites love to chow down on wood, or rather cellulose, the main constituent of plants.
 Some prefer the cellulose in trees (the reason wood structures are appealing), while others like grasses or other plants.
-Termites have the ability to break down cellulose and that’s one of the reasons they’re beneficial.
+Termites can break down cellulose, and that’s one of the reasons they’re beneficial.
 It has to do with a process called nitrogen fixation.

-Nitrogen is crucial in the formation of the amino acids, proteins, and DNA needed by plants and animals, including humans, in order to survive.
-The curious thing is that, while nitrogen makes up 78 percent of the air we breathe, it’s unusable until it’s “fixed” through a complex process that converts it into usable organic compounds.
-And, so…most of this fixing is done by specialized bacteria and protozoa living in the gut of termites, where their tiny bites of wood and plants are changed into usable nitrogen!
+Nitrogen is crucial in the formation of the amino acids, proteins, and DNA needed by plants and animals, including humans, to survive.
+The curious thing is that, while nitrogen makes up 78 percent of the air we breathe, it’s unusable until it’s “fixed” through a complicated process that converts it into usable organic compounds.
+Most of this fixing is done by specialized bacteria and protozoa living in the gut of termites, where their tiny bites of wood and plants are changed into usable nitrogen!

-Some of the fixed nitrogen is used by the termites for their own survival.
+The termites use some of the fixed nitrogen for their own survival.
 But the rest is expelled in their feces (called pellets or frass), where they’re churned into the soil for use by plants or are eaten by animals.
-Humans benefit because our diet includes plants and, for most, animals that eat plants.
+Humans benefit because our diet includes plants and animals that eat plants.